Chapter 2: Mental health concerns

 People who are depressed may not be able to get better on their own.
 If you suspect depression, the person needs to be seen by their healthcare provider so that a proper diagnosis can be made.
 Below are some suggestions for how you may be able to help:

 Be sure to note any changes or concerns in the tracking journal.
-This will help to relay information to the healthcare provider.
+This will help to share information with the healthcare provider.

 Click here to see the questions the healthcare provider may ask.
 You might use these questions to guide the tracking journal.